 More than 80% of Berkshire faculty members live in campus housing.
 Beyond teaching, most faculty members serve as an advisor, coach a sport, help with clubs and activities, and often take on other supervisory roles, which means students interact with faculty multiple times each day in a variety of contexts.

 The frequent interaction between students and faculty is one of the hallmarks of our School.
 Faculty members want to help students succeed, and students are driven to seek out faculty to make that possible.
 It’s because of this distinctive culture that students develop strong relationships with faculty, which often extend beyond their years at Berkshire.

-Berkshire offers a broad selection of visual and performing arts courses, including studio art, ceramics, 3-D sculpture and design, photography, filmmaking, digital art, music, dance and theater.
-Introductory to advanced options are available, allowing students to explore new mediums or cultivate and existing talent.
+Berkshire offers a broad selection of visual and performing arts opportunities including: Studio Art, Ceramics, Photography, Digital Art, Sculpture & 3D Design, music, dance, and theater.
+Introductory to advanced options are available, allowing students to explore new mediums or cultivate an existing talent.

 Our first-rate arts faculty is matched only by the facilities in which they teach and the students they guide.
 On any given day, you'll find students performing on stage in Allen Theater, rehearsing in the Music Center or exploring their creative side in the Fine Arts Center.

 The English curriculum teaches students to read carefully and appreciatively and to write clearly and expressively, emphasizing critical thinking and problem solving.
 Paying attention to the traditional building blocks of communication while engaging students in web research and interactive presentations prepares them for the varied demands of college and life.
 The fundamental assumption is that by working with language, literature, and ideas in a dynamic fashion, students develop their abilities not only to communicate but also to think and reason critically, making them more aware of the multiple aspects of communication in a complex world.